We work with more than 300 partners to bring you better travel deals

 At the moment, Thursday is the most economical day to take a flight to Medan.
 Saturday is likely to be the most costly.

-At the moment, flights in the afternoon are likely to offer the best value for money for your Medan trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights in the evening are likely to offer the best value for money for your Medan trip.
+A flight in the afternoon will more often than not be of higher cost.

 One of Indonesia’s largest cities, Medan is a thriving hub for food, drink, and unique museums.
 Tjong A Fie’s Mansion, for example, is a small but fascinating museum exhibition housed within a historic Chinese style mansion.
 This mansion will enable you to step back a century into the past.
 Visit the Marian Shrine of Annai Velangkanni in the city centre to see one of the true architectural gems of Medan.
 The majestic blue and white Medan Grand Mosque is another real architectural treasure of the city.
 If adventure and excitement are what you are looking for, then make sure to pay a visit to the Hillpark Sibolangit, a large amusement park.
 The Gedung Arca is one of the most interesting exhibition centres in Indonesia, and is a great place to learn about the history and culture of this part of the country.
 The Two Colors Sibolangit Waterfall is a lovely place for a day trip, a picnic, and a stroll.
 Indonesian food is deliciously spicy, and there are plenty of sweet treats to sample too, so checking out some of the restaurants and other eateries in Medan is certainly a great idea during your stay here.